interbit/docs-interbit/examples/simple-platform/run.md

     npm start
     ```

     Leave this terminal open.

-We have now started the webpack development servers which serve our React apps.
-Your browser should open a tab at `http://localhost:3025` with the Accounts
+Your browser opens a tab at `http://localhost:3000`
-app, and another tab at `http://localhost:3000` with the Template app.
-When
-these tabs open, the React apps start Interbit nodes to connect to the
+with the Template app.
+This React app starts an Interbit node to connect to the
-`platform-deploy` and `web-auth-endpoint` peer nodes running in the
+`platform-deploy` peer node.
-terminals.

 In the [next section](user-walk-through.md), we describe the user flow for
 creating an account by authenticating with GitHub, and how to authorize